braindotai/Custom-Linux-Command-Creator/README.md

 ### Step 2.
-Create any python file that you want to convert into a linux command, and save it.
+Create any python file that you want to convert into a shell command, and save it.
 For example-
 ```python
 import sys